 61 A cable ferry crosses Little Narrows.
 When operating, the cable will lie near the surface.

-Operators of vessels drawing more than 3.7 m are advised to contact the ferry service prior to proceeding through the narrows.
+Operators of vessels drawing more than 3.7 m are advised to contact the ferry service prior to proceeding through the to contact the ferry service prior to proceeding through the narrows.
 An overhead power cable with a clearance of 36 m crosses the narrows near the south entrance.

-Little Narrows close south of the ferry landing.
+62 There is a Public wharf on the east shore at Little Narrows close south of the ferry landing.
 It is a T-shaped floating wharf operated by the Little Narrows Community Development Association.
 The outer face is